Augsburg: Early history

 The city of Augsburg was founded in 15 BC on the orders of Emperor Augustus.
 Emperor Augustus conducted extensive military campaigns and established administrative settlements.
-The settlement that became Augsburg was known as Augusta Vindelicorum, meaning "the Augustan city of the Vindelici".
+The Roman colony that became Augsburg was known as Augusta Vindelicorum, meaning "the Augustan city of the Vindelici".
 The settlement was established at the convergence of the Alpine rivers Lech and Wertach.
-In 120 AD Augsburg became the administrative capital of the Roman province Raetia.
-Augsburg was sacked by the Huns in the fifth century AD, by Charlemagne in the eighth century, and by Welf I, Duke of Bavaria in the 11th century.
+In 120 AD Augsburg became the administrative capital of the Roman province of Raetia.
+Augsburg was sacked by the Huns in the fifth century AD, by Charlemagne in the eighth century and by Welf I, Duke of Bavaria in the 11th century.

 Augsburg Confession

-Augsburg was granted the status of a Free Imperial City on 9 March 1276 and from then until 1803, it was independent of its former overlord, the Prince-Bishop of Augsburg.
-Frictions between the city-state and the prince-bishops were to remain frequent however, particularly after Augsburg became Protestant and curtailed the rights and freedoms of Catholics.
-With its strategic location at an intersection of trade routes to Italy, the Free Imperial City of Augsburg became a major trading center.
+Augsburg was granted the status of a Free Imperial City on 9 March 1276, and from then until 1803, it was independent of its former overlord, the Prince-Bishop of Augsburg.
+Frictions between the city-state and the prince-bishops were to remain frequent, however, particularly after Augsburg became Protestant and curtailed the rights and freedoms of Catholics.
+With its strategic location at an intersection of trade routes to Italy, the Free Imperial City of Augsburg became a major trading centre.

-Augsburg produced large quantities of woven goods, cloth and textiles.
+Augsburg produced large quantities of woven goods, cloth, and textiles.
 Augsburg became the base of two banking families that rose to great prominence, the Fuggers and the Welsers.
 The Fugger family donated the Fuggerei part of the city devoted to housing for needy citizens in 1516, which remains in use today.

 In 1530, the Augsburg Confession was presented to the Holy Roman Emperor at the Diet of Augsburg.
 Following the Peace of Augsburg in 1555, after which the rights of religious minorities in imperial cities were to be legally protected, a mixed Catholic–Protestant city council presided over a majority Protestant population; see Paritätische Reichsstadt.